Agriculture (AG)

 AG 4385.
 Data Science and its Application in Agriculture.

-This course is an introduction to data science that analyzes big data with emphasis on its application in agriculture.
-Students will learn: 1) how to analyze big data and make data-driven predictions through probabilistic modeling and statistical inference; 2) how to identify and utilize appropriate statistical and econometric methodologies to extract meaningful information for decision making in agriculture; and 3) how to use software such as Excel and R to implement statistical and econometric analysis and present results.
-Prerequisite: AG 2390 and AG 3352 both with grades of "D" or better.
+This course provides an introduction to data science with emphasis on applications in agriculture.
+Students analyze large datasets using probabilistic modeling and statistical inference.
+The course covers the selection and application of statistical and econometric methods to extract information for decision-making in agricultural contexts.
+Students use software such as Excel, R, and Python to conduct data analysis and present results.
+Emphasis is placed on applying analytical techniques to agricultural data and interpreting results within applied settings.
+Prerequisite: AG 2390 and AG 3352 with grades of "D" or better.

 AG 4390.
 Global Agriculture.